videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-5. We have a list of participants ready.
+4. Now We have a list of participants.
 Let's set up the view holder to display a particpant video.

 ```java title="PartipantAdapter.java"
 public class ParticipantAdapter extends RecyclerView.Adapter<ParticipantAdapter.PeerViewHolder> {